Khowr, Razavi Khorasan

-Khowr (خور, also Romanized as Khūr and Khur; also known as Kharū) is a village in Kuhpayeh Rural District Rural District, in the Central District of Bardaskan County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 679, in 207 families.
+Khowr (خور) (Note: Also romanized as Khūr and Khur; also known as Kharū) is a village in Kuhpayeh Rural District of the Central District in Bardaskan County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 679 in 207 households.
+The following census in 2011 counted 493 people in 194 households.
+The 2016 census measured the population of the village as 489 people in 184 households.